 Governmental entities may levy various taxes, license fees and other similar charges and may require bonds to ensure compliance with applicable laws and regulations.
-The federal excise tax on malt beverages is \$18 per barrel, on hard cider (with alcohol by volume of 7% or less) is \$0.226 per gallon, on hard cider (with non-qualifying fermentable fruits) is \$1.07 per gallon, and on artificially carbonated wine (hard cider with high CO2 levels) is \$3.30 per gallon.
+The federal excise tax on beer and hard sparkling water is \$18 per barrel, on hard cider (with alcohol by volume of 8.5% or less) is \$0.226 per gallon, on hard cider (with non-qualifying fermentable fruits) is \$1.07 per gallon, and on artificially carbonated wine (hard cider with high CO2 levels) is \$3.30 per gallon.
+Beginning in 2018, as a result of the "Tax Cuts and Jobs Act", the Company's federal excise tax rate on beer and hard sparkling water will decrease from \$18 per barrel to \$16 per barrel on all barrels below 6 million barrels produced annually.
+The Company's Excise tax rates on hard ciders will also decrease slightly.
+These lower rates for beer, hard sparkling water and hard cider currently expire at the end of 2019.
 States levy excise taxes at varying rates based on the type of beverage and alcohol content.
 Failure by the Company to comply with applicable federal, state or local laws and regulations could result in higher taxes, penalties, fees and suspension or revocation of permits, licenses or approvals.
 While there can be no assurance that any such regulatory action would not have a material adverse effect upon the Company or its operating results, the Company is not aware of any infraction affecting any of its licenses or permits that would materially impact its ability to continue its current operations.